ArPIHomeSecurity/arpi_management/README.md

 ```
-usage: install.py [-h] [-v] component
+usage: install.py [-h] [-v] [-e ENVIRONMENT]
+                  {environment,server,webapplication,database}

-Script for installing the components of the arpi security system to a running Raspberry PI Zero Wifi host.
+Script for installing the components of the ArPI home security system to a running Raspberry PI Zero Wifi host.
 It uses the configuration file install.yaml!

   Created by gkovacs81@gmail.com on 2017-08-21.